 Who will benefit

-- project and plant managers, safety managers on COMAH sites responsible for preparing safety reports and interpreting modelling results
+- Safety managers responsible for preparing safety reports and interpreting modelling results

 - Basic concepts and definitions